TransERR: Translation-based Knowledge Graph Embedding via Efficient Relation Rotation: Results and Analysis

 \subsection{Main Results}

-To evaluate the effectiveness and the generalization of TransERR, we perform the experiments on 7 benchmark datasets of different scales.
-The results on ogbl-wikikg2 are shown in Table~\ref{tab:ogbl}.
+To evaluate the effectiveness and the generalization of TransERR, we perform the experiments on 10 benchmark datasets of different scales.
+The results on ogbl-wikikg2 and ogbl-biokg are shown in Table~\ref{tab:ogbl}.
 TransERR achieves competitive results on large-scale datasets.
 On ogbl-wikikg2, TransERR obtains significant improvements of $9.7\%$ than TripleRE with the same number of parameters (\#Dim 200) in Test MRR.
-It is worth noting that TransERR still outperforms PairRE, TripleRE with fewer parameters (\#Dim 100).
+It is worth noting that TransERR still outperforms PairRE, TripleRE and TranSHER with fewer parameters (\#Dim 100).
+In addition, TransERR also outperforms RotatE and translation-based models with fewer parameters on ogbl-biokg.
 The results demonstrate that TransERR has a powerful capability to model large-scale KGs.

 The comparison results for WN18RR and FB15K-237 are shown in Table~\ref{tab:wn18rr+fb237}.
 TransERR outperforms all the baselines in all metrics on WN18RR.
 Compared with RotatE, TransERR achieves improvements of $65.0\%$, $5.2\%$, $5.9\%$, $5.6\%$ and $5.1\%$, respectively.
-For FB15K-237, TransERR gains competitive results than existing distance-based models in MR, MRR, Hit@10 and Hits@3.
+For FB15K-237, TransERR gains comparable results than existing distance-based models in MR, MRR and Hit@10.
 The above results confirm that TransERR has merit in modeling graph embeddings and improves the link prediction performance.
 This is because quaternions enable expressive rotation in the hypercomplex-valued space, and two unit quaternion vectors further narrow the translation distance between the head and tail entities.

-Please refer to Appendix~\ref{app-d} for additional dataset results.
+The comparison results for WN18 and FB15K are shown in Table~\ref{tab:wn+fb}.
+We employ the same hyper-parameter settings and implementation compared with the previous works.
+Since both the baselines and TransERR almost obtain the upper bound on Hits@N, the improvement of TransERR is still considered effective.
+We can see that TransERR achieves significant improvements on WN18 and FB15K.

+The results on YAGO3-10 and DB100K datasets are shown in Table~\ref{tab:yago+db}.
+TransERR achieves the best results in all metrics for YAGO3-10.
+On DB100K, compared with the latest TranSHER, TransERR produces the optimal performance in all metrics except MR, which obtains significant improvements of $7.8\%$, $5.6\%$, $7.1\%$ and $10.1\%$, respectively.

+We compare TransERR with the two latest methods SimplE$^+$ and PairRE, which are all focused on modeling subrelation pattern.
+As shown in Table \ref{tab:sports+location}, TransERR achieves the SOTA results on Sports and Location.
+Compared with the latest PairRE, TransERR obtains improvements of $6.6\%$ and $7.4\%$ in MRR and Hits@1 on Sports.
+For Location, TransERR outperforms all the baselines in all metrics.